TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

     - `parallel_gol.c`: the main of the parallelized version of GOL
     - `gol_lib.c`: a file containing the definition of the functions used for parallel GOL
     - `gol_lib.h`: a header file containing the signatures of these functions
-    - `parallel_gol_unique.c`: a version of parallelized GOL in which the evolution is directly performed inside the main (i.e. without using the functions defined in `gol_lib.c`)
+    - `parallel_gol_unique.c`: a version of parallel GOL in which the evolution is directly performed inside the main (i.e. without using the functions defined in `gol_lib.c`)
 - `images/`: a folder containing images of the system states produced by executables, in PGM format:
     - `snapshots/`: a folder containing dumps of the system taken with a variable frequency
     - other possible system states (e.g. initial conditions)